laukl/expense-approval-service/README.md

 ### 3. Run scripts

 I've created some `npm` scripts to make running each part of the service easier.
+There is also an [example flow here](./docs/example-flow.md).

 It follows the following pattern: